abumq/residue-cpp/README.md

 Please refer to [samples directory](/samples/) to get started

-## Installation
-This section shows you steps to install residue C++ client library on your machine.

 ## Download Binary
 You can download binary from [releases](https://github.com/muflihun/residue-cpp/releases) page for your platform.
 They are standalone libraries with dependency on `libz` that usually comes with operating system distribution.